WordPress/openverse/documentation/reference/ci_cd.md

   See job [`emit-docs`](#emit-docs) for details.

-- **Docker images:** When a new commit is pushed to `main`, the Docker images for each of the affected services is pushed to [GHCR](https://github.com/orgs/WordPress/packages?repo_name=openverse).
+- **Docker images:** When a new commit is pushed to `main`, the Docker image for each of the affected services is pushed to [GHCR](https://github.com/orgs/WordPress/packages?repo_name=openverse).
 These images are tagged with the SHA of the commit.